alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     }

     // BIND: Chains an operation that *also* returns a Result.
-    // This is the "Railway Switch": if the previous step failed, we stop immediately.
+    // If the previous step failed, we stop immediately and propagate the error.
     // Note: the function 'f' provides the *new* success OR the *new* failure. public Result<U, TError> Bind<U>(Func<TSuccess, Result<U, TError>> f) {